 It’s true that many people would rather watch than read.
 According to a white paper by Digital Sherpa, 80 percent of users will happily watch a company video, whereas only 20 percent will read the entirety of a blog.

 Never mind the fact that one minute of video is worth 1.8 million words.

 So much to say, so little space.
 Ever felt that way?

-Many content writers struggle with blogging as they have a desire to get across detailed, specialist knowledge but understand that online attention is fleeting.
+Many content writers struggle with blogging as they have a strong desire to get across detailed, specialist knowledge, but understand that online attention is fleeting.

-Often, you may be forced to cover a complex idea in severely compacted sentences.
-In the same way that you create links to support your writing, video can be used to expand on information and direct users to supplementary content.
+Often, you may be forced to cover a complex idea in compacted sentences.
+In the same way you provide links to support your writing, video can be used to expand on a topic and direct users to supplementary content.

-As with blogging, the purpose of your video should be crystal clear.
+As with blogging, the purpose of your vlog should be crystal clear.
 A clear and focused objective will help you grow that elusive following known as ‘subscribers’.